klustria/helidon-mp-ocivault-unittest/Practices.md

 1. Fake objects with `HelidonTest` - for this approach, we will be using various components of HelidonTest:
    * `@HelidonTest` - a class level annotation that will cause the test extension to start a Helidon microprofile server for you, so that you do not need to manage the server lifecycle in your test.
-   * `@AddBean(Sample.class)` - a class level annotation that loads the provided class as a CDI bean in a Helidon container and effectively replacing the production version of the bean.
+   * `@AddBean(Sample.class)` - a class level annotation that loads the provided class as a CDI bean into a Helidon container and effectively replacing the production version of the bean.
    * `WebTarget` - an injectable object that can be used as the http interface to invoke the server endpoint started by `@HelidonTest`
 2. Mocking/stubbing using `Mockito` - for this approach, we will rely on Mockito as a mocking framework which internally uses java reflection to achieve this goal.
 Specific to this tutorial, we will only use these Mockito components:
-   * `mock(Sample.class)` - create a mock object of a specified class or an interface that will be used by a Mockito directive to specify the specific method to stub.
+   * `mock(Sample.class)` - creates a mock object of a specified class or an interface that will be used by a Mockito directive to specify the specific method to stub.
    * `when(...).thenReturn(...)` - is a directive used to return a particular hardcoded value whenever we invoke a specific method on a mock object.